Powering the move to net zero in Oxfordshire

 We are committed to keeping residents and businesses fully informed throughout the project.
 Since August, our teams have been:

-• Holding community drop-in events at the Kassam Stadium and The Leys Pools and Leisure Centre, where we had the opportunity to meet local people and stadium users to discuss the project
+- Holding community drop-in events at the Kassam Stadium, The Leys Pools and Leisure Centre and The Barn, where we had the opportunity to meet residents from across the local community to discuss the project

 If you have any other ideas about how we can increase our community involvement, please do get in touch.